How Keepit helped the Viborg Kommune into the Cloud Era

 Proper Backup and Quick Restore Is ‘Need to Have’

 The cloud contains many risks for losing data if you do not secure a backup.
-After a few years with Office 365, it became clear to IT departments that what Microsoft offers for restoring was not enough.
-They decided to find a supplementary backup solution for Office 365, with the primary aim to ensure easy and fast back up & restore.
+After a few years with Microsoft 365, it became clear to IT departments that what Microsoft offers for restoring was not enough.
+They decided to find a supplementary backup solution for Microsoft 365, with the primary aim to ensure easy and fast back up & restore.

 After a thorough search, VM chose Keepit, whose complete backup & restore solutions contain everything the municipality wanted.
 This includes quick and easy restores when things go wrong for users, which also ensures full flexibility from restoring a single file or folder to restoring a complete user account.